Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Literature Review

 Residual prediction reframes the learning task from predicting absolute values to predicting deviations from a known baseline or approximate solution.
 This can simplify the learning problem, as the model only needs to learn the residuals, which are often smaller in magnitude and may exhibit simpler patterns than the original target variable.
 The approach has been popularized in models such as ResNet \citep{he2016deep} and XGBoost \citep{chen2016xgboost}, which have had significant impacts in domains like computer vision and time-series forecasting.

 Due to the complex physics of power systems, machine learning training can be unstable and heavily reliant on initializations and hyperparameters.
-However, voltage magnitudes and angles are typically close to a constant baseline set by the slack bus, thus motivating the use of residuals.
-By focusing on capturing deviations, the redundant learning of the trivial baseline is eliminated thereby reducing complexity.
 Currently, state of the art power-flow methods typically predict the absolute voltage targets directly.
-Residual learning was employed for probabilistic power flow \citep{chen2023physics} and simulated on standard transmission system test cases.
+However, voltage magnitudes and angles are generally close to a constant baseline set by the slack bus, thus motivating the use of residuals.
+By focusing on capturing deviations, the redundant learning of the trivial baseline is eliminated, thereby reducing complexity.
+Residual learning was employed in \citep{chen2023physics} for probabilistic power flow and simulated on standard transmission system test cases.
 Beyond voltage prediction, \citep{eddin2025residual} use residual learning to learn the nonlinear residual between a given DC-OPF solution and the corresponding AC-OPF solution.
 When compared against models that directly learn the AC-OPF solution, the residual-learning framework achieved a 35–45\% reduction in voltage, power, and feasibility errors, demonstrating its effectiveness for OPF prediction.
 The success of this approach suggests that residual learning may also be advantageous for voltage prediction.